schenlap/XSchenFly/README.md

-# winwing_mcdu
+# XSchenFly
-Use winwing mcdu on Linuc and Mac for X-Plane Toliss Airbus.
+Use winwing mcdu / fcu / efis-l / efis-r on Linuc and Mac for X-Plane Toliss Airbus.

 ## Status
 The scripts fetsches all necessery data from mcdu and displays a mcdu unit in the console and prints all text on winwing mcdu.